 1. Eligibility criteria

-To be eligible, the candidate must satisfy ALL of the following criteria:
+To be eligible, the applicant must meet ALL of the following criteria:

-- be free from any commitment to return to a country that has funded training;
+- Be free of any commitment to return to the country with respect to a granting organization that has financed training;

-- for students who have already started their doctorate and are enrolled at UCLouvain, not be a scholarship beneficiary.
+- For students who have already started their doctorate and are regularly registered at UCLouvain, not be a recipient of a scholarship.

 2. Selection criteria

-UCLouvain’s International Action Committee (CAI) selects PhD scholarship beneficiaries on the basis of the following criteria:
+The International Action Council (IAC) of UCLouvain will select the beneficiaries of the doctoral and post-doctoral fellowships on the basis of the following criteria: